oliversheridanmethven/markdown_examples/README.markdown

 ## Requirements

- * **R** - R-Studio
+ * **R** - RStudio
  * **MATLAB** - Matlab IDE.
  * **Python** - Python 2.7 and the JetBrains PyCharm IDE (professional edition is available to students for free).

 ### LaTeX

- * While course is not an introduction to LaTeX we will use some of its referencing and mathematical features.
+While this course is not an introduction to LaTeX, we will use some of its referencing and mathematical features.
 This will include:
   - Making small tables.
   - Referencing figures.